Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Right now?...Twenty thousand, realistically.
 More over the comin’ months, but for now that’s already pushin’ Cimbrean to the breakin’ point."

-"…" Daar could only pause and contemplate that.
-It was…
+"..."
+Daar could only pause and contemplate that.
+It was...

-"How…how many Females do we anticipate surviving this, Father Regaari?"
+"How... how many Females do we anticipate surviving this, Father Regaari?"

 Regaari stiffened, the way he did whenever he was delivering ***bad*** news.
 "Optimistically, sixty percent.
 That assumes we can contain this quickly."

-"…Realistically?"
+"...Realistically?"

 Yulna spoke up.
 "Champion, we will be extremely lucky if a billion survive this, and that assumes the survivors don’t starve to death in the countryside.
 Biodrones are *specifically* targeting Females and the only ones that stand any chance of survival are those near Stoneback installations or other well-protected places.
 Most are not.
-And many of those that were lucky enough to be near such a redoubt are…under duress, as the Females are quickly becoming a…*currency*…between the surviving Clanless."
+And many of those that were lucky enough to be near such a redoubt are... under duress, as the Females are quickly becoming a...*currency*...between the surviving Clanless."

 Yulna spat that line out with particular fire, and Daar found himself growling along in agreement.
 Still.
 "Mother, I *need* hard numbers.
 How many do we expect to live?"